R-410A: Precautions

 R-410A cannot be used in R-22 service equipment because of higher operating pressures (approximately 40 to 70% higher).
 Parts designed specifically for R-410A must be used.
 R-410A systems thus require service personnel to use different tools, equipment, safety standards, and techniques to manage the higher pressure.
 Equipment manufacturers were aware of these differences and required the certification of professionals installing R-410A systems.
 In addition, the AC&R Safety Coalition was created to help educate professionals about R-410A systems.

-R-410A cylinders were once colored rose, but they now bear a standard light gray color.
+R-410A cylinders were colored rose, before 2017; but since 2020 AHRI guidelines discourage color-coded cylinders and recommend using light gray green for all refrigerants.

 While R-410A has negligible fractionation potential, it cannot be ignored when charging.